Prenatal Yoga - Courses

 Why Prenatal Yoga?

 Many women come to yoga for the first time when they are pregnant, as it's one of the few exercises recommended during pregnancy (with the others being walking and swimming).
-Of these, prenatal yoga is unique in that it provides not only exercise specifically tailored to pregnant women but it also incorporates breathing, relaxation and active birthing techniques, along with mindfulness practise and birthing information.
+Of these, prenatal yoga is unique in that it provides not only exercise specifically tailored to pregnant women but it also incorporates breathing, relaxation and active birthing techniques, along with mindfulness practise and childbirth information.
 These combined, give a wholistic, mind, body and spirit approach to pregnancy and birthing.

 The yoga postures help to stretch and strengthen through the body, create space for the baby, assist with optimal foetal positioning, alleviating aches and pains, and help to create openness through the hips and pelvis.
 The breathing, relaxation and mindfulness techniques prepare the mother mentally for birth.
 While active birthing techniques help with managing pain during labour, help baby move down the birth canal and create maximum openness in the pelvis for delivery.
 As a complement to all of the above, the workshop component of each class provides valuable research based information to stimulate your own research into childbirth.